Florida Lottery: Pick 3

-Pick 3 is drawn every day during a live broadcast immediately following the Pick 2 drawings.
+Pick 3 (formerly named Cash 3 until August 1, 2016) is drawn every day during a live broadcast immediately following the Pick 2 drawings.
 It is played the same way as Pick 2, except a three chambered ball machine is used.
 Anyone who matches the three digits (in any order, or only in order, depending on how exactly the numbers are played; Picks 2, 3, 4, and 5 offer several different options when playing) in exact order wins $500 on a $1 wager.
 More recently, more ways to play involving multiple-number tickets were introduced.
 On August 23, 2010, Florida added a 1-OFF selection to the game.
 This gives the player 26 extra combinations of his/her number in which the digits are 1 up or 1 down.
 If the number matched exactly, one would win just $250 instead of $500 for a $1 play and $125 instead of $250 for a 50-cent play.
 If one of the 1-Off numbers drew, one would win $10 on $1 plays and $5 on 50-cent plays.
 See the lottery website for further details.
-This game was formerly named Cash 3 until August 1, 2016.

 Pick 4

-Pick 4 is drawn every day during a live broadcast immediately following the Pick 3 drawings.
+Pick 4 (formerly named Play 4 until August 1, 2016) is drawn every day during a live broadcast immediately following the Pick 3 drawings.
 This time, a four chambered ball machine is used, and anyone who matches the four digits (in any order, or only in order, depending on how exactly the numbers are played; Picks 2, 3, 4, and 5 offer several different options when playing) in exact order wins $5,000 on a $1 wager.
-This game was formerly named Play 4 until August 1, 2016.